EdBab/baseball-exp-vs-trad-stats/README.md

-# What is more predictive or future performance: Traditional Stats or Expected Stats?
+# What is more predictive of future performance: Traditional Stats or Expected Stats?

 ## History